 How common is RMSF?

-Around 2,000 cases of RMSF are reported to the Centers for Disease Control and Prevention (CDC) each year.
+Around 2,000 cases of RMSF are reported to the (CDC) each year.
 People who live close to wooded or grassy areas and people who are in frequent contact with dogs have a higher risk of infection.

 Where is RMSF most commonly found?